 VGA, or Visual Graphics Array, is the oldest display connection standard of the bunch.
 It’s an analog, video-only connection that’s rarely seen on TVs, though you’ll find it in older projectors and displays.
 We don’t recommend using VGA, but sometimes it’s the only option.
 VGA connections are handy when dealing with legacy systems or equipment.
 Most older laptops only have a VGA output but newer ones tend to have DisplayPort or HDMI connections.

 Lastly, let’s make a note that some users we’ve talked to have had screen tearing issues when using HDMI cables.
 Screen tearing usually happens when your frame rate doesn’t match up to your screen’s refresh rate.
 We covered this topic in our blog post on Frame Rate (FPS) vs Refresh Rate (Hz).
 These users only experienced this issue when using HDMI cables, and not others like DVI or DisplayPort.
-This is interesting because the color spaces for HDMI are different than that for DisplayPort, DVI and VGA – HDMI can use YCbCr while the others use RGB.
+This is interesting because the color spaces for HDMI are different from that for DisplayPort, DVI and VGA – HDMI can use YCbCr while the others use RGB.
 Some TV’s will not support RGB, so that’s a possible reason why most TVs have HDMI and not DisplayPort.
 Our recommendation is to use DisplayPort for connecting to a monitor, and HDMI when connecting to a TV.